jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3_1-CreateAnAzureServiceInTheMobileAppDroid.md

         }
         ```

 5. Implement the `AuthenticateUser` method in the `AzureService` class, calling the `LoginAsync` method on the mobile service client, requesting a login using Facebook.
 You will need to add using statements for the `Plugin.CurrentActivity` and `Microsoft.WindowsAzure.MobileServices` namespaces.
 Note that we also declare this method `async` because of the use of the keyword `await` inside the method.
+The last `"happyxamdevs"` parameter is the name of the URL scheme to call back to - a name your app can register to tell the OS that any web requests to `happyxamdevs://<anything>` should be routed to your app.

     ```cs
     protected override async Task AuthenticateUser()
     {
         await Client.LoginAsync(CrossCurrentActivity.Current.Activity,
                                 MobileServiceAuthenticationProvider.Facebook,
-                                AzureAppName);
+                                "happyxamdevs");
     }
     ```